sunpy/sunpy/docs/tutorial/acquiring_data/index.rst

     <sunpy.net.attrs.Time(2012-03-04 00:00:00.000, 2012-03-06 00:00:00.000)>

 For attributes that can take a range of different values, printing the attribute lists the values sunpy knows about.
-These values are updated with every release of sunpy, so may not be quite up to date!
+These values are updated with every release of sunpy, so may not be always up to date!
 As an example:

 .. code-block:: python